swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 In the second case we need to fetch data from the server.
 We call `completions` with the query `v` supplied by the user.
 We handle possible cancellation.
-If we actually get a result and no cancellation event we show the menu component, we extract the relevant data from the response and we update the contents of the menu component.
+If we actually get a result and no cancellation event we show the menu component, extract the relevant data from the response and update the contents of the menu component.

-The third case is the most interesting.
-We hand off control to the menu process.
-Notice that we pass along the cancellation channel.
-The entire autocompletion process will be *paused* until the subprocess complete.
-Because we can hand off control a lot ad hoc coordination become unnecessary.
+The third case is the most interesting. *We hand off control to the menu process*.
+We pass along the `select` channel making sure to put the event we read back at the front, and we pass along the `cancel` channel. `autocompleter*` will be *paused* until the menu selection subprocess complete.
+Because we can hand off control a lot of pointless coordination logic simply disappears.

-> ## Code Comprehension
+> ### Code Comprehension
-> So far we haven't see anything in our code related to HTML DOM - we've
+> We've seen hardly anything so far related to HTML - we've
 > only been examining an abstract autocompleter process.
-At first glance
-> this may seem like a bit of over engineering, however reading through
+> This may seem like over engineering, but reading through
 > the source of the [jQuery autocompleter](http://github.com/jquery/jquery-ui/blob/master/ui/jquery.ui.autocomplete.js) or through
 > [typeahead.js](http://github.com/twitter/typeahead.js/blob/master/src/typeahead_view.js)
-> it becomes readily clear that a large amount of the difficulty in
+> it becomes apparent that the difficulty in
-> understanding the implementations is precisely the lack of separation
+> understanding their implementations is due precisely the lack of separation
-> of concerns!
+> of concerns.
+We have to digest so many different concerns at once!

+Now that we defined a fairly sensible autocompleter for any interface representation, lets actually implement a concrete representation.

 ### HTML based implementation

-Let's cover the HTML autocompleter implementation:

-First we want to write complete implementation of `ITextField` for HTML inputs.
+We write a concrete implementation of `ITextField` for HTML text inputs.

 ```
 (extend-type js/HTMLInputElement